samuelschnurr/luminance-detection/README.md

 ### Jetpack

+Regular jumps are executed by pressing `KeyCode.Space` once.
+Using the jetpack is executed at double jumps or when the player is holding `KeyCode.Space`.

+The jetpack has a limited amount of fuel (`Force`).
+However, it will automatically charge if the jetpack is not in use.
+If the fuel drops to 0 during the flight, the jetpack `isOverheated`.
+In this case, the jetpack can no longer be used until it is fully charged and the player `isGrounded`.

+Using the jetpack may help you to get out of the field of view of an enemy faster.

 <img alt="Gif which shows the player using the jetpack" src="https://github.com/samuelschnurr/luminance-detection/blob/master/Docs/Jetpack.gif" width="30%" height="30%" />

 ### Flashlight

+The flashlight is toggled via `KeyCode.F`.
+It is used to increase the amount of light to an enemy and thus freeze it.

 <img alt="Gif which shows the player toggling the flashlight" src="https://github.com/samuelschnurr/luminance-detection/blob/master/Docs/Flashlight.gif" width="30%" height="30%" />